Yamasee/skypath-ios-sdk/README.md

 ## Requirements

 - iOS 14.0+
-- Xcode 14.2+
+- Xcode 15.3+
-- Swift 5.7+
+- Swift 5.10+

 ## Demo

 Try out the Demo project inside the repo.
-You will need just a valid SkyPath API key and enter an airline ICAO and user id in the ViewController.
-It shows the dev env which has partial and degraded data.
+You will need just a valid SkyPath API key and enter an airline ICAO and user id in the `ViewController`.

 ![Demo App](./demo_app.jpeg)

 ## License

-Copyright © SkyPath LTD 2023.
+Copyright © SkyPath LTD 2024.
 All rights reserved.
 See [Terms & Conditions](https://skypath.io/terms/).